 Built for Excellence

-The nursing program curriculum is built around outcomes relating to Professional Role Competencies, Effective Communication, Clinical Reasoning, and Personal Knowing, Spirituality, and Cultural Humility.
-The nursing major curriculum is four semesters long with each semester building upon the previous one.
+The nursing prelicensure (TBSN and ABSN) program curriculum is built around outcomes relating to Professional Role Competencies, Effective Communication, Clinical Reasoning, and Personal Knowing, Spirituality, and Cultural Humility.
+The nursing major curriculum spans four semesters, with each semester building upon the previous one to ensure progressive development of clinical and professional skills.

 Built for Your Success